neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/README.md

 Before getting started, please refresh this page to work with the latest version.

 ## Prerequisite
-* Knowledge of Linux command line and VNC.
+* Knowledge of Linux command line and VNC(https://en.wikipedia.org/wiki/Virtual_Network_Computing).
 * PC equipped with GPU (>= 8GB RAM) and *one* SSD or HDD with at least 1 TB capacity, 1 USB3 port and access to the internet.
 * Ubuntu 18.04 installed on the above mentioned PC with only *one user* called *minknow*.
 * Minion unit.
 The Unit *must not be connected*  to the PC while the first two scripts detailed below are executed.
 You will be asked to connect the Minion Unit.